 What kind of people do you work with best and what would you expect from me?

 The people I work best with are enthusiastic and positive and prepared to discuss any difficulties they have.
-They are committed to helping themselves by completing worksheets and having an open mind, when learning Spanish, and open to discussion and communication about their topic when translating so that we can get the best ever translation.
-I would expect you to turn up regularly for Spanish lessons and complete any work I ask you to do between sessions – don’t worry though, it won’t be pages and pages of homework!
+They are committed to helping themselves by completing worksheets and having an open mind, when learning Spanish or English, and open to discussion and communication about their topic when translating so that we can get the best ever translation.
+I would expect you to turn up regularly for lessons and complete any work I ask you to do between sessions – don’t worry though, it won’t be pages and pages of homework!
 We will discuss everything in your getting acquainted call and you will receive any resources you need before the sessions.

 Who would your services NOT work for?